Attachment in adults: Working models

-Children's thoughts about their caregivers, together with thoughts about how deserving they are of good care from their caregivers, form working models of attachment.
-Working models help guide behavior by allowing children to anticipate and plan for caregiver responses.
-Bowlby theorized that once formed, working models remain relatively stable.
-Children usually interpret experiences in the light of their working models, rather than change their working models to fit new experiences.
-However, when experiences cannot be interpreted in the light of their working models children may then modify their working models.

-When Hazen and Shaver extended attachment theory to romantic relationships in adults, they also included the idea of working models.
-Research into adult working models has focused on two issues.
-First, how are the thoughts that form working models organized in the mind?
-Second, how stable are working models across time?
-These questions are briefly discussed below.

 Organization of working models

 Bartholomew and Horowitz have proposed that working models consist of two parts.
 One part deals with thoughts about the self and the other deals with thoughts about others.
 They further propose that a person's thoughts about themselves are either generally positive or generally negative.
 The same applies to a person's thoughts about others.
 To test these proposals, Bartholomew and Horowitz have looked at the relationship between attachment styles, self-esteem, and sociability.
 The diagram below shows the relationships they observed: